dimitri-nicolo/calico/_includes/v2.3/alp-options.md

 The standard Istio manifests for the sidecar injector include a ConfigMap that contains the template used when adding pods to the cluster.
 The template adds an init container and the Envoy sidecar.
-Application layer policy requires an additional lightweight sidecar called Dikastes which receives {{site.prodname}} policy from Felix and applies it to incoming connections and requests.
+Application layer policy requires an additional lightweight sidecar called Dikastes which receives {{site.tseeprodname}} policy from Felix and applies it to incoming connections and requests.

 If you haven't already done so, download an